 KFC owned up to their mistake while still having a bit of fun with it.
 At the end of the day, their mishap caused some disruption for customers, but the mild annoyance of not getting your favorite fried chicken can be forgiven pretty easily.

 What to take away: Don’t be afraid to laugh at yourself.
-If the mistake is relatively minor and you think your audience isn’t too upset about the mishap, have fun with your apology—but make sure to read the room.
+If the mistake is relatively minor and you think your audience isn’t too upset, have fun with your apology—but make sure to read the room.
 You don’t want to come across as insensitive.

 2. How to apologize to a customer for a delay

-As consumers, we’ve grown used to getting deliveries and packages just a couple days (or in some locations, even that day) after ordering.
+As consumers, we’ve grown used to getting deliveries and packages just a couple of days after ordering—at worst.
 When items don’t go out on time, it’s normal to start to wonder where your package is.

 What to take away: ASSC’s apology letter is short and to the point.
 It provides some context to the problem without making excuses and lets customers know what they’ve done to solve the problem and prevent the issue from occurring again.